RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

        #.
 Has no usage in HOME area :tt:`/mmfs1/crsp/home`, this is a correct behavior.
           The 0.001 GB is used only by account related files.
 Currently the user used 6 out of 40 files (40 is a quota).
        #.
-Is a member of UCInetID-PI LAB and used 39.799 GB of the allocated 1024 GB LAB area
+Is a member of UCInetID-PI Lab and used 39.799 GB of the allocated 1024 GB Lab area
           in :tt:`/mmfs1/crsp/lab/UCInetID-pi` and 2900 files (quota 100000).
-          The total usage of the LAB area by all lab members is 374.092 GB.
+          The total usage of the Lab area by all lab members is 374.092 GB.

      The path naming correspondence between CRSP and HPC3: